-We all know the bad things that can happen when using a mobile phone while driving, and even if the law has become stricter and placed a high price to pay for doing so it is still happening everywhere every day.
+We all know the bad things that can happen when using a mobile phone while driving, and even if the law has become stricter and placed a higher price to pay for doing so, it is still happening everywhere every day.

 With new information from the Department of Transport, there are still 450,000+ drivers using their phones while driving (I have seen 3 this morning already).